Edward Snowden: Nordic countries

 Snowden also applied for asylum in Denmark, but this was rejected by the center-right Danish Prime Minister Lars Løkke Rasmussen, who said he could see no reason to grant Snowden asylum, calling him a "criminal".

 Apparently, under an agreement with the Danish government, a US government jet lay in wait on standby in Copenhagen, to transfer Snowden back to the United States from any Scandinavian country.

+Schengen Cloud

+Germany and France spearheaded a proposal for an EU-only integrated electronic communication/system network in response to the Snowden revelations.
+Germany and France wished to control their own networks without the United States being a middleman.

+The proposal was first announced in 2011, although in 2014, the US trade representatives voiced their opposition to Schengen Cloud.
+It was also unclear that the system would prevent surveillance, but would limit access for EU corporations to international markets.
+The necessary regulatory alignment across multiple EU member states, to create the scheme, was not pursued.

 Latin and South America

 Support for Snowden came from Latin and South American leaders including the Argentinian President Cristina Fernández de Kirchner, Brazilian President Dilma Rousseff, Ecuadorian President Rafael Correa, Bolivian President Evo Morales, Venezuelan President Nicolás Maduro, and Nicaraguan President Daniel Ortega.

-International community
+Global community

 Crediting the Snowden leaks, the United Nations General Assembly unanimously adopted Resolution 68/167 in December 2013.
 The non-binding resolution denounced unwarranted digital surveillance and included a symbolic declaration of the right of all individuals to online privacy.

 In July 2014, Navi Pillay, UN High Commissioner for Human Rights, told a news conference in Geneva that the U.S. should abandon its efforts to prosecute Snowden, since his leaks were in the public interest.